bittikatti/CatSounds/docs/plan.md

 │   │   └── test_api.py
 ```

+### Architecture
+Store sound files in CloudFlare R2.
+Distribute via CloudFlare CDN.

+Other data in CloudFlare KV or D1.

+REST API with CloudFlare workers

 ## Legal specs
 Intent is to allow others to use this code freely.
  -> MIT license?